-Other media outlets have co-reported and co-published Workshop stories, including inewsource and KPBS in San Diego; WAMU-FM in Washington, D.C.; Reveal at the Center for Investigative Reporting; The New Yorker; The New York Times; and the Columbia Journalism Review.
+Other media outlets also have co-reported or co-published Workshop stories over the years, including inewsource and KPBS in San Diego, Reveal from the Center for Investigative Reporting,The New Yorker and the Columbia Journalism Review.

 Who we are

 Charles Lewis is a former producer for CBS News’ “60 Minutes,” and ABC News.
 He founded the Center for Public Integrity and the International Consortium of Investigative Journalists as well as several other nonprofit news groups before forming IRW, where he was executive editor until May of 2022, when he became emeritus executive editor.
 In 2018, Harvard University’s Nieman Foundation awarded him the I.F.
 Stone Medal for Journalistic Independence.
 He is the author or co-author of six books.

 Wendell Cochran, a former journalism division director in the School of Communication and a longtime business reporter, co-founded IRW with Lewis.
 Cochran is retired.
 He launched BankTracker, a project IRW published in early 2009 to track the financial health of banks and credit unions, and which IRW staff continue to update.

 Lynne Perri is IRW’s managing editor and a journalist-in-residence in the School of Communication, where she teaches reporting, journalism ethics, a history of American investigative reporting and visual journalism.
 She is a former deputy managing editor for graphics and photography at USA TODAY, and a former reporter and editor at The Tampa Tribune and Tallahassee Democrat.

 The Post partnership is under the guidance of IRW Senior Editor John Sullivan, who is also on the Washington Post’s investigative staff both as a reporter and as an associate editor.
 Sullivan teaches a graduate practicum inside the Post.